Kshriva1/evdy-test/README.md

 - Axios package is used to make a GET request to the API.

 - The unix dates fetched from the API are converted into M/D/YYYY HH:mm:ss format in the UI.

-- The memorials can be searched using date in the format M/D/YYYY in the searchbox.
-Only those memorials whose dates match with that entered in the searchbox will be displayed.

 - Particles.js package is used for the background design in the UI.